Table of Contents

 Date Equation example: {Date Completed} - {Date Started}

-Once you select the ‘Equation’ field type, a popup will appear where you can edit your Equation field’s settings.
-Once you have setup the field, click on the ‘Add Field’ button at the bottom of the pop-up:
+After selecting the Equation field type, a popup will appear where you can customize the settings for your Equation field.
+Once you have configured the field, simply click on the "Add Field" button located at the bottom of the pop-up window.Image of the Total Equation field's settings

-To edit an existing Equation, select the table that contains the Equation field then click on the more options icon (the “...”) next to the field’s name.
+To modify an existing equation, choose the table that includes the equation field and then select the additional options icon (represented by "...") located beside the field's name.

-To delete an Equation, select the table that contains the Equation field then click on the more options icon (the “...”) next to the field’s name.
-Select the ‘Delete’ option from the dropdown:
+To remove an equation, navigate to the table that contains the equation field and click on the additional options icon (represented by "...") next to the field's name.
+From the dropdown menu, select the "Delete" option.

 Equations can take many different forms.
 See the Equation Types section for details on these options.